OlivierLD/raspberry-coffee/Project-Trunk/REST-Tx/README.md

 # REST Tx (transformer)
-A platground for an XML/XSD/XSL experiment...
+A playground for an XML/XSD/XSL experiment...

 Here is a first scenario:
 1. From a Web UI, paste an XML Schema Definition in a text area